01-edu/public/subjects/the-true-king/README.md

 ### Instructions

-if the provided variable `name` is the string `'Arthur'` you must change the value of the provided variable `excalibur` to `'pulled'`
+If the provided variable `name` is the string `'Arthur'` you must change the value of the provided variable `excalibur` to `'pulled'`